-ingredients to make this Easy Chicken Salad
+Ingredients to make this Chopped Chicken Salad

 How to make homemade salad dressing

 The basic ratio is 1 part acid (like vinegar or citrus juice) to 3 parts oil (try olive oil or others for unique flavors).
+Add simple seasonings like salt, pepper, or herbs to customize.

 Homemade dressing lasts up to 2 weeks in the fridge—perfect for meal prep!
 For more tips, check out my post on making a basic vinaigrette.